frankligy/scTriangulate/docs/_build/html/_sources/tutorial.rst.txt

     sctri = ScTriangulate(dir='./output',adata=adata,query=['sctri_rna_leiden_1','sctri_rna_leiden_2','sctri_rna_leiden_3'])
     sctri.lazy_run()  # done!!!

+We first instantiate ``ScTriangulate`` object by specify:

+1. ``dir``, where all the intermediate and final results/plots will go into?
+2. ``adata``, the adata that we want to start with.
+3. ``query``, a list contains all the annotations that we want to triangulate.

+The ``dir`` doesn't need to be an existing folder, the program will automatically create one if not present.

 .. note::

     To save time, please run lazy_run(scale_sccaf=False,viewer_cluster=False), the first argument instruct the program to compute SCCAF score without